 Eastern Phoebe Identification

 The eastern phoebe first appears to be an unremarkable bird, rather dull and without bold markings or color.
 Its slender build and large head that may appear peaked at the rear are a birder's first clues about this bird's identity.
 The black, thin bill has stiff rictal bristles at the base, and these birds have dark eyes and black legs and feet.
 Males and females are similar with a sooty brown or gray-black head and face, and the upperparts are slightly paler gray-brown.
-The underparts are whitish with a faint yellow wash on the abdomen and undertail coverts, particularly in the fall, though they may appear plain white in the spring.
-A faint gray-brown "vest" is visible at the sides of the upper breast, and the throat is plain white.
+The underparts are whitish with a variable yellow wash on the abdomen and undertail coverts, particularly in the fall, though they may appear plain white in the spring.
+A faint gray-brown "vest" may be visible at the sides of the upper breast, and the throat is plain white.
 The wings may show some pale edges, but not quite enough to be characterized as wing bars.
 The tail is dark with a square tip.

 Juveniles are similar to adults but show more yellow below and have slightly paler wings that may give a stronger hint of wing bars.
 As the young birds mature, however, they will appear even more drab and relatively featureless.